 Hula Girls is the story of the miners daughters who through great efforts with the help of an alcoholic, debt-ridden, big city girl teacher to help save the town and turn the Hawaiian resort into a smashing success, which it still is today.

 Director Lee makes every frame count right from the start as a hand drawn flyer of Diamondhead blends into the next shot of the coal mountain.
 The script is funny and intelligent.
 The performances, which are sometimes campy or over the top, are sometimes quite good or even excellent.
 The story is formulaic, but surprising, though I don’t want to give anything away.
 I must add, however that it is one of the greatest feminist films I have ever seen, made in Japan or anywhere else.

 Japan is a country of successive fads and the success of this film has created yet another.
-Have you met anyone who has joined any of the Hawaiian dance classes which have suddenly sprung up around town?
-And did you notice the new Hawaiian clothing shop located on the ground floor of Q’t?
-How long will these shops and classes be around?
-My guess would be not very long, though there still are a few Flamenco dance class holdovers from the Spanish dance boom created in the wake of the Barcelona Olympics (when were they?).
+Hawaiian dance classes sprang up everywhere, a few of them still running today (like the surviving Flamenco dance classes, relics from the Spanish dance boom created in the wake of the Barcelona Olympics (when were they?).